Accidents and first-aid: health and safety law

 - providing additional training for first-aiders where there are special hazards

-- checking that employees and others know the precise location of first-aid equipment and identities of nominated persons or first-aiders
+- checking that employees and others know the precise location of first-aid equipment and the identities of nominated persons or first-aiders

 - issuing personal first-aid kits